 What do you feel guilty about?

-Do you always feel wrong, or that you are not doing the right thing, or apologizing to someone for something?
+Do you always feel wrong, or that you are not doing the right thing, or apologising to someone for something?

 Or do you feel like you cannot forgive yourself for something you did in the past?